Our Areas of Practice

 However, central banks are emerging as an important but often overlooked constituency as they move more quickly and aggressively to study and oversee these financial innovations.

-The Federal Reserve, European Central Bank, Bank of England and the Bank for International Settlements all recently published work on the topic of tokenized mutual funds.
+The Federal Reserve, European Central Bank, Bank of England and the Bank for International Settlements have all published research on tokenized mutual funds.

-While they recognize the potential efficiencies of using blockchain technology for investment funds, they have also highlighted major concerns around financial stability, regulatory arbitrage, and operational risks.
+Their analyses recognize the potential efficiencies of using blockchain technology for investment funds but raise major concerns around financial stability, regulatory arbitrage, and operational risks.

-Highland Global Advisors helps clients by leveraging our long-standing relationships with central banks and securities regulators around the world who are leading this work.
+To inform the dialogue, Highland Global Advisors is leveraging our long-standing relationships with central banks and securities regulators around the world who are leading this work.

-Rely on our team to identify your strongest opportunities and recommend the most effective strategies for pursuing them.
+Rely on us to identify your strongest opportunities and recommend the most effective strategies for pursuing them.

-Informing the conversation will be critical to avoid reflexive, prescriptive regulatory proposals that could create new cross-jurisdictional conflicts for your alternative funds business.
+Informing the conversation will be critical to avoid reflexive, prescriptive regulatory proposals that could create new cross-jurisdictional conflicts for your business.

 Highland Global Advisors has deep experience in guiding a wide array of asset managers through the global regulatory landscape.